etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-create-build-validations-and-module-scripts.md

 Another important point to remark is that the build validations will be executed in every version of the module, or Core, in which they are present.
 The developer needs to take this into account (it is advisable not to design validations which are **version-dependant**, they should always be designed to be **generic**).

-The `package.module` task will automatically include the compiled binaries in the `.obx file`, provided that the validations were compiled before packaging the module.

 !!!note
       When adding a validation to Etendo Core, remember to **include the binary classes** contained in